Ahuanmarca/yelp-camp-2024/README.md

 - We are using an error.ejs template to show errors in a more friendly way.

 - For the client side form validation we are using Bootstrap.

+# TODO

+- How do I make routes more maintainable?
+Maybe storing the route signatures in an object, then passing the object to the places where the rounte is needed.
+Then I would only need to change the routes in one place.
+The route would need to pass to the routes js files and the ejs files.